Equationzhao/GodDns/README.md

 1. may be bug when deleting element in loop, see main.go:408
 2. error saving config in linux
-3. inconsistent section name when generating default config for device and saving config after running

 ## [![Repography logo](https://images.repography.com/logo.svg)](https://repography.com) Structure